nishatmahi/spa-and-salon-website/README.md

 #  Spa and Salon Website

-A Laravel-based web application for managing a spa and salon service with user booking, admin dashboard, stylist management, and more.
+This is a full-stack web application built using the Laravel PHP framework.
+It provides functionality for both customers and administrators of a spa and salon business.

+The application allows users to browse services, book appointments, and view their reservations.
+Administrators can manage stylists, service categories, packages, reservations, and users from an internal dashboard.

 ---